Retro-Devils/WickedOS/README.md

 Boot out of recovery.

-See Konstakangs site for more about play store .
+See Konstakangs site for more about play store install.
+Link in sources at bottom of this guthub.

 ## Controller Configuration